 Duradry offers a completeexcess sweating solution to deal with the heaviest sweating problems in three easy steps.
 Our comprehensive solution has been proven and can control excessive sweating within a week.

 Duradry PM is a neutral-scented gel antiperspirant that contains 15% aluminum chloride as its active ingredient.

 Apply Duradry PM 1-2 times a week before bedtime.
 The gel blocks your sweat glands while they are less active, and is unscented so it won't disturb you or your partner.

 Put Duradry AM on when you wake up for all-day protection you can depend on.
 Duradry AM contains 20% aluminum zirconium trichlorohydrex glycine as an active ingredient, along with moisture-absorbing arrowroot and odor-neutralizing sage derivatives.
 Duradry AM is talc- and silicone-free, and comes in several different scents.

 Duradry Wash deep cleans your pores and eliminates bacteria that cause body odor.
 It helps keep you smelling fresh throughout the day with the help of bergamot and grapefruit, which are potent natural deodorizers.
 Duradry Wash is also infused with nourishing vitamins and minerals that lock in moisture for glowing skin.

 Effectiveness of Antiperspirants

-Antiperspirants work very well to help minimize the effects of excess sweating.
-Many contain specialized ingredients, such as aluminum chloride, which is known to help reduce the effects of excess sweating.
-Although antiperspirants are designed for underarm use, they can be used on other areas of the body as well.
-If you have sensitive skin, you may want to use antiperspirants in other areas sparingly until you know how it affects your skin.
-You also should choose antiperspirants, such as Duradry, that are FDA-approved, dermatologist recommended and alcohol-free.
+Antiperspirants work very well to help minimize the effects of excessive sweating.
+Many contain specialized ingredients, such as aluminum chloride, which is known to help reduce the effects of excessive sweating.
+Although antiperspirants are primarily designed for underarm use, they can be used on other areas of the body.